How to celebrate the spring equinox

 Main Categories

-I'm here to help you integrate the timeless principles of Ayurveda, yoga and strength training to feel grounded, energized, and at home in your changing body in perimenopause.
+I'm here to help you integrate the timeless principles of Ayurveda, yoga and strength training to help you feel grounded, energized, and at home in your body.
+It's time to slow down and tune in.

 I'm Andrea

-your Perimenopause Bestie!
+your Ayurvedic Personal Trainer Bestie!

 Join my free 5 day stillness challenge